 Bloom Time: Summer

-Alcea rosea is a robust biennial or short-lived perennial plant with shallowly-lobed, rounded leaves and long, erect racemes of open funnel-shaped flowers up to 4 inches (10 cm) in diameter.
-The flowers range from white to dark red, including pink, yellow, and orange.
+Alcea rosea is a robust, biennial or short-lived perennial with rounded, shallowly-lobed leaves and long erect racemes of open funnel-shaped flowers.
+The flowers are up to 4 inches (10 cm) in diameter and range from white to dark red, including pink, yellow, and orange.
 The plant may flower during its first year when sown early.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).